GTM members benefits:

-NRG's renewable energy business is going through a major transition, with a sale currently pending.
-In this keynote session we'll learn more about NRG's plans to simplify its value proposition and optimize its portfolio, and what that means for the company's renewable energy strategy going forward.
+NRG's renewable energy business is going through a major transition, with a sale to Global Infrastructure Partners currently underway.
+In this keynote session we'll learn about what's next for NRG Yield and Renewables Platform, and discuss the latest trends in renewable power markets.

 Moderator: Julia Pyper, Senior Editor, Greentech Media